djjudas21/puppet-winbind/README.md

 Whether to enable Nagios check for domain membership.
 Has hard-coded parameters and may not work for you with modification.
 Optional boolean, defaults to `false`.

+### `winbind_max_domain_connections`

+Specify the maximum number of simultaneous connections that the winbindd daemon should open to the domain controller of one domain.
+Setting this parameter to a value greater than 1 can improve scalability with many simultaneous winbind requests, some of which might be slow.
+Default: `1`

+### `winbind_max_clients`

+Specify the maximum number of clients the winbindd daemon can connect with.
+Default: `200`.

 ## Reference

 Here, list the classes, types, providers, facts, etc contained in your module.